According to most psychological studies regarding worry.

 “But first and most importantly seek (aim at, strive after) His kingdom and His righteousness [His way of doing and being right—the attitude and character of God], and all these things will be given to you also.”

-Fill your mind with the positive, life-giving, promises in God’s Word instead.
-This will go a long way toward replacing all the negative stuff that just seems to show up naturally.
-There is nothing negative about God, so every minute spent with Him is another positive minute for you.
+Filling your mind with the positive, life-giving, promises in God’s Word.
+This will go a long way toward replacing all the negative stuff that just seems to show up naturally in all of our lives.
+There is nothing negative about God, so every minute spent with Him is another positive, life-enjoying minute for you.

 Matthew 6:6 in the New Living Translation says:

 “But when you pray, go away by yourself, shut the door behind you, and pray to your Father in private.
 Then your Father, who sees everything, will reward you.”

 2. Believe what God's Word says is true.